-Prince William and Prince Harry To Appear In ‘Star Wars: The Last Jedi’ As Stormtroopers
+Prince William And Prince Harry To Appear In ‘Star Wars: The Last Jedi’ As Stormtroopers

 At that time, rumors of Prince William and Prince Harry filming a scene in disguise were already rampant.
 However, based on the photos from the set, the princes appeared to be just merely visiting.

 Previously, other members of the royal family have also visited movie sets in the past.
-Prince William and Duchess Kate, together with Prince Harry have visited the sets of Harry Potter in recent years.
+Prince William and Duchess Kate, together with Prince Harry, have visited the sets of Harry Potter in recent years.

 Queen Elizabeth II, on the other hand, visited the set of Game Of Thrones in Belfast but declined to sit on the Iron Throne.